Quarterly national accounts - third GDP estimate

 European quarterly national accounts are compiled in accordance with the European system of national and regional accounts 1995 (ESA 95).

 With third estimates, euro area and EU-28 figures are subject to revision for all quarters for variables and updated in the Eurostat database.
-The data in the excel sheet below were extracted for the release on 10.
-January 2014.
+The data in the excel sheet below were extracted for the release on 2.
+April 2014.
 It should however be noted that Member States' data are regularly updated in the database.
-The flash estimate of GDP growth in the fourth quarter of 2013 is scheduled for 14.
-February 2014 and the next regular estimates of European aggregates are due on 5.
-March 2014 (fourth GDP estimate) and 13.
+The flash estimate of GDP growth in the first quarter of 2014 is scheduled for 15.
+May 2014 and the next regular estimates of European aggregates are due on 4.
+June 2014 (second GDP estimate) and 13.
 June 2014 (employment estimate).
 After that, the next estimation of European aggregates is planned in mid-October, based on ESA 2010 methodology.

 Quarterly figures on the evolution of gross domestic product (GDP) and its main aggregates are among the most significant indicators of the state of any economy, be it at a national or European level, and of key interest to users.
 Typical users of quarterly national accounts (QNA) figures are market analysts, forecasters or economic and monetary policy advisors interested in assessing the state of the current business cycle.